-The admissions policy for MA Design: Textile Design is based on students having a good honours degree in a relevant subject (2.2 or above) or an equivalent qualification in an appropriate discipline.
+The admissions policy for MA Design: Textile Design is based on students having a good honours degree in a relevant subject (2.2 or above) or an equivalent standard in other qualifications approved by the University.

 MA Design: Textile Design at Winchester School of Art is both practice and theory based.
 It is important that you demonstrate your artistic ability in a portfolio, as this will be the determining factor for entry.
 Your portfolio should include evidence of the processes behind final work (e.g. drawing and sketches; try to include observational drawings and Computer Aided Design (CAD) work), examples of processes and techniques (e.g. dyeing, screen printing, digital printing, woven textiles or special finishing techniques), and images of your final work (e.g. either exhibitions or photo-shoots).
 Please include a variety of projects in your portfolio.
 Your portfolio should not exceed six pages in length or ten megabytes in size.